jleyden2k/Clustering-Activities-of-Daily-Living-without-Supervision-using-DBSCAN/README.md

 This project was run in Python, with multiple libraries used, including Pandas, NumPy, Scikit-Learn, Matplotlib, and Seaborn.

-The dataset for this project, including all features and labels, is publicly available and included in the directory.
+The dataset for this project, including all features and labels, is publicly available - UCI ADL Binary Dataset.

 The files main.py and main.ipynb are both full, final versions of the codebase.
 One is a Jupyter notebook, one is a normal Python file.